Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

 where $c_{\min}$ is the smallest component magnitude among the nonzero entries of $c$ and $\hc$. \end{theorem}

 Theorem~\ref{theorem:isometric} clearly shows that the \EMD~between sparse \PD~coefficient vectors provides an upper bound of the \PEE~for the corresponding parameters, with a scaling factor proportional to the \PD~parameter sampling rate $\Delta$.
-For a particular estimation problem where the \PD~sampling interval is fixed, Theorem~\ref{theorem:isometric} gives the intuition that designing an algorithm that minimizes the EMD-measured error of the coefficient vector estimation consequently will also minimize the parameter estimation error for the same case.
+For a particular estimation problem where the \PD~sampling interval is fixed, Theorem~\ref{theorem:isometric} gives the intuition that, though minimizing the \EMD~of \PD~coefficient vectors doesn't always minimize the parameter estimation error, it does minimize its upper bound in (\ref{eq:isometric}) and is likely to return a smaller estimation error than non-\EMD~based approaches, for which no parameter estimation performance guarantee exists.
+Thus, finding an \EMD-optimal sparse approximation algorithm is the next important step for the proposed parameter estimation method.

-It is worth noting from the proof of Theorem~\ref{theorem:isometric} that the relationship between \EMD~and \PEE~becomes strictly linear when $c_{\min} = c_{\max}$, i.e., all component magnitudes have the same values.
+It is worth noting from the proof of Theorem~\ref{theorem:isometric} that the relationship between \EMD~and \PEE~is met with equality when $c_{\min} = c_{\max}$, i.e., all component magnitudes have the same values.
 If the dynamic range of component magnitudes is defined as

 then $r$ reflects how close to equality (\ref{eq:isometric}) can be.
 The dynamic range of component magnitudes is an important condition in parameter estimation, as we will show in the sequel.